renatosugimoto/renatosugimoto.github.io/_posts/2022-09-02-time-to-give-back-to-the-dev-community.md

 ---
 title: Time to give back to the Dev community
-excerpt: After eight years in software development, I decided it was time to contribute more to it.
+excerpt: After eight years in software development, I decided it was time to contribute more to the developer community.
 And you know what?
 It feels good.
 So in this post, I want to share a few ways I found to contribute.
 date: 2022-09-02 11:00:00 +0900
 tags: career community
 og_image: /assets/images/people-network.jpg